KvanTTT/Articles/Modern-Presentations-Format/English.md

 ### 😃 Using emoji

 Emoji can be used to associate slides with visual images.
-Unfortunately, they are still not supported on Habr, so you will not see the emoji in the title above this paragraph.
+Unfortunately, they are still not supported on Habr, so you won't see the emoji in the title above this paragraph.

 [![Emoji](Emoji.png)](https://kvanttt.github.io/Presentations/2018-05-15-Source-code-analyzers-how-generalizable-are-they/English/index.html#/11)